digego/extempore/docs/memory.rst

 ``let`` inside an xtlang ``lambda`` will be stack allocated, unless you explicitly request otherwise with ``halloc`` or ``zalloc``.

-String literals are the exception to the "all literals are on the stack" rule.
+:ref:`String <string-type-doc>` literals are the exception to the "all literals are on the stack" rule.
 String literals are actually stored as ``i8*`` on the heap (as though they were *halloced*).
-If you capture a pointer to one of these strings (e.g. with ``pref-ptr``), then you can pass it around and dereference it from anywhere. `This post`_ has more details on strings in Extempore.
+If you capture a pointer to one of these strings (e.g. with ``pref-ptr``), then you can pass it around and dereference it from anywhere.

 This 'implicit stack allocation' works for int and float literals, but how about aggregate and other higher-order types?
 In those cases, we